clementPinon/gettingAndCleaningData/README.md

 	#Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-The R script named run_analysis.R is in the scripts folder

 In order to load it in R studio, set the root folder as a working directory and run the following command:
 	source("run_analysis.R", local=T)